SolidWorx/VuetifyBundle/README.md

 VuetifyBundle adds support for various [VuetifyJS](https://vuetifyjs.com) components in Symfony

 **Note:** This bundle does NOT add the VuetifyJS library to your project.
 Vuetify should already be included in your project, and a basic Vue instance should be instantiated.
-See the [quick start guide](https://vuetifyjs.com/en/getting-started/quick-start) of Vuetify to get started.
+See the [quick start guide](https://vuetifyjs.com/en/getting-started/quick-start) of Vuetify to get started, or follow the [Adding Vuetify](#adding-vuetify) instructions.

 Installation
 ------------